Submitted by on

 Physical and Environmental Security

 Define physical access control requirements for facility entry and exit points.
-Take into account emergency situations, such as power outages, weather events, flooding, and fires.
+Take into account potential emergency situations, such as power outages, weather events, flooding, and fires.
 Inventory issuance, tracking, and decommissioning requirements should also be established.

 Remote Access